dynatrace-perfclinics/observability-clinic--unified-analysis/2_WMI-DataSource/README.md

 **Other tips**

-* You can identify the Host running the extension through the configuration property `this:device.host`
+* You can identify the Host running the extension through the `this:device.host` passed as a dimension value
 * You can add dimensions that are fixed strings using the prefix `const:`